daostack/arc/docs/contracts/VotingMachines/README.md

 ### Absolute

-A decision is made if at least a certain percentage (`P`) from the total DAO's reputation voted on a certain voting choice.
+A decision is made if more than a certain percentage (`P`) from the total DAO's reputation voted on a certain voting choice.
 Normally `P` is 50% though it can be set to any value.

 The "winning" choice is the one that first crosses that bar.